-- 1) Some people are nervous when they take tests.
+- 1) Some people are nervous when they take interviews.
 Up to a point, there is nothing wrong with that.
 Whenever you are going to do something important, it is good to feel a bit nervous.
 It is nature's way of getting you warmed up and ready, like an actress or actor about to go out on stage for a performance. - 2) However, it is not good to be so nervous that all you can think about is how nervous you are.
-You need to keep your mind on the test questions, and not on your feelings.
-To improve your ability to do that, you will find useful ideas in this booklet on how to prepare for the test and what to expect.
-The more prepared you are, the more comfortable and less nervous you will feel during the test. - 3) Several things that you can do that will make you feel more comfortable taking the structured interview including: following the guidelines presented in this booklet on what to expect on the test and how to prepare for the test; becoming familiar with what the structured interview process will be like (including reading the sample question); and, understanding the test instructions. - 4) You must not leave the room in which you are taking the interview unless you are told that you may do so.
-Once the test begins, you must remain in your room.
-There will be Test Monitors nearby at all times.
-They will be available to assist you if you have any problems. - 5) You will be given the opportunity to use the restroom, stand, and stretch throughout the time you are at the testing location.
+You need to keep your mind on the interview questions, and not on your feelings.
+To improve your ability to do that, you will find useful ideas in this booklet on how to prepare for the interview and what to expect.
+The more prepared you are, the more comfortable and less nervous you will feel during the interview. - 3) Several things that you can do that will make you feel more comfortable taking the structured interview including: following the guidelines presented in this booklet on what to expect on the interview and how to prepare for the interview; becoming familiar with what the structured interview process will be like (including reading the sample question); and, understanding the interview instructions. - 4) You must not leave the room in which you are taking the interview unless you are told that you may do so.
+Once the interview begins, you must remain in your room.
+There will be Interview Monitors nearby at all times.
+They will be available to assist you if you have any problems. - 5) You will be given the opportunity to use the restroom, stand, and stretch throughout the time you are at the interviewing location.
 You should use these opportunities as necessary.
-Once the test begins, you will not be able to stop the process to use the rest room. - 6) You are not to open any test material or instructions or begin working on the test until you are instructed to do so. - 7) During the preparation and testing period, you are not to use any materials other than what has been provided during the testing session. - 8) Candidates making any disturbances or caught cheating will be disqualified from the test. - 9) Test Monitors will not interpret test questions for you.
-However, they can assist you with any problems, such as mechanical difficulties or equipment breakdowns. - 10) There will be an audio recorder in the room in which you take the test.
-The audio recorder will be used to record your spoken responses to the test. - 11) You should speak in a normal speaking voice when you are required to give spoken responses to questions.
+Once the interview begins, you will not be able to stop the process to use the rest room.

+- 6) You are not to open any interview material or instructions or begin working on the interview until you are instructed to do so. - 7) Candidates making any disturbances or caught cheating will be disqualified from the interview. - 8) There will be an audio recorder in the room in which you take the interview.
+The audio recorder will be used to record your spoken responses to the interview. - 9) You should speak in a normal speaking voice when you are required to give spoken responses to questions.
 It is not necessary to shout, but do not talk in a whisper either.
-Simply speak in a normal voice - 12) On the day of the test, you will be provided with a test preparation guide to help you prepare to respond to the structured interview questions.
+Simply speak in a normal voice. - 10) On the day of the interview, you will be provided with an interview guide to help you prepare to respond to the structured interview questions.

-V. ADDITIONAL INFORMATION FOR TAKING THIS TEST
+V. ADDITIONAL INFORMATION FOR TAKING THIS INTERVIEW